craigshoemaker/blob-storage-quickstart-async/readme.md

     npm install

-Now, update add your blob storage connection string to a file named `.env`.
+Now, add your blob storage connection string as an environment variable named `AZURE_STORAGE_CONNECTION_STRING` to a file named `.env`.

 > **Note**: The repository includes a file named `.env.example`.
 You can rename this file by removing `.example` and adding the correct value for your connection string in the `.env` file.